ProdatoAnalytics/jrs-rest-java-client/README.md

 Rest Client for JasperReports Server [![Build Status](https://travis-ci.org/Jaspersoft/jrs-rest-java-client.svg?branch=master)](https://travis-ci.org/Jaspersoft/jrs-rest-java-client) [![Coverage Status](https://coveralls.io/repos/Jaspersoft/jrs-rest-java-client/badge.png?branch=master)](https://coveralls.io/r/Jaspersoft/jrs-rest-java-client?branch=master)
 =========================================

-With this library, you can easily write Java applications which can interact with JasperReports Servers  through a friendly REST API, allowing the automation of interactive and administrative tasks.
+With this library, you can develop Java applications which can interact with JasperReports Server through it's REST API, allowing the automation of interactive and administrative tasks.

+Also the reporting REST services of jasperreports.io can be used with this library.
+Differences in jasperreports.io use will be highlighted in this documentation.

+The test suite of the library includes live reporting examples of this client against JasperReports Server and jasperreports.io, and full code examples of this are included below.

 # Table of Contents
 ------------------